MalcolmDwyer/json-predicate/README.md

 # json-predicate

-> Currently under active development as of September 1, 2015.
-Not all operations are implemented yet.
-Expecting to have a working release within about two weeks.

 [![Build Status](https://travis-ci.org/MalcolmDwyer/json-predicate.svg?branch=master)](https://travis-ci.org/MalcolmDwyer/json-predicate) [![Dependencies](https://david-dm.org/MalcolmDwyer/json-predicate.svg)](https://david-dm.org/MalcolmDwyer/json-predicate) [![Dev Dependencies](https://david-dm.org/MalcolmDwyer/json-predicate/dev-status.svg)](https://david-dm.org/MalcolmDwyer/json-predicate#info=devDependencies)

 Check/Test/Validate if a block of JSON meets criteria defined by another block of JSON.
+This is a javascript implementation of the [JSON Predicate (Snell) spec][1].

 One likely use of this would be for passing data validations from the back-end to the front-end in a programmatic way.
 If your back-end is validating incoming data on an API, then it may be useful to send those same validations to the front-end so forms can be checked proactively for the user.
-This library takes care of the front-end side.
+The [JSON Predicate spec][1] defines the interchange, and this library takes care of reading those validations on the front-end.
 Now you just need a way to have your back-end serialize out your validations in the JSON predicate format.
 (Good luck with that!)

-This is a javascript implementation of the [JSON Predicate (Snell) spec](http://tools.ietf.org/id/draft-snell-json-test-01.html).
+Please note that this library does not deal directly with JSON strings, themselves.
+Instead, it is assumed that the JSON has already been parsed into regular Javascript objects/arrays/expressions.

+Given that this library deals with Javascript data (and not the actual JSON strings), it adds a few extra capabilities when it comes to type checking and regular expression matching.

 ## Installation